Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 This post will seek to answer both those questions and more.

-Before we get to the dietary guidelines necessary for gastric balloon success, let’s clear up the first question: What is a gastric balloon and how does it work?
+Before we get to the dietary guidelines necessary for gastric balloon success, let’s clear up the first question: What is a gastric balloon, and how does it work?

 The Gastric Balloon: A Reversible Technique for Quick Weight Loss

-The balloon itself is soft in texture and durable.
+The balloon itself is soft and durable.

 Once inflated, the device takes up room inside the stomach cavity, preventing you from overeating.